 *June, July 2004, Guest Chef on This Morning

 *Jan-March 2001, 13 half hour programmes “The Alex Factor 2” for Carlton Food

 *April 2000, 10 Half hour programmes at Le Baou d’Infer for Carlton Food Network

 *March 2000, Ten Strands for CFN daily, filmed in New Zealand

 *1999, 13 half hour programmes “The Alex factor” for Carlton Food Network

-All American Speakers is a speakers bureau and booking agency providing information on booking Alex Mackay for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Alex Mackay speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Alex Mackay for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Alex Mackay speaking fees, availability, speech topics and cost to hire for your next live or virtual event.